dalmo1991/superflexPy/doc/share_models.rst

 Note the local import in line 1.

+As we believe in the `F.A.I.R. <https://www.go-fair.org/fair-principles/>`_ principles, we encourage modelers to share their models with the whole community.

 Dumping objects with Pickle
 ---------------------------

 Python offers the module
 `Pickle <https://docs.python.org/3/library/pickle.html>`_ to serialize objects to binary files.
-We discourage this practice due to the lack of transparency in the shared model.
+This approach enables the distribution of binary files, but has the disadvantage of lacking transparency in the model structure.